ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 !!! note
         `Users of the Logistics Object` can retrieve the AuditTrail of the LogisticsObject.
-        `Owner of the Logistics Object` is responsible for updating the AuditTrail.
+        `Holder of the Logistics Object` is responsible for updating the AuditTrail.